AshBardhan/100-days-of-code/log.md

 **Today's Progress**:

-1. Studied third module of `Web A11y` course from `IxDF` and `web.dev` course materials, where I was able to understand to code optimisation for website / mobile accessibility.
+1. Studied third module of `Web A11y` course from `IxDF` and `web.dev`, where I was able to understand to code optimisation for website / mobile accessibility.
 2. Practiced my `React` skills in `Frontend Development Libraries` certification course by `FreeCodeCamp`.

 **Thoughts**: I struggled a little while coding their exercises in `Class Components` since I'm familiar with new `Functional Component` format adopted in modern `React` versions.
 But still I managed to complete all of the exercises as my fundamental concepts were clear despite a few change in syntax.